AWS Environments

 Your AWS administrator must complete the following prerequisites:

-1. Create an Amazon VPC for the StreamSets AWS environment to use.
+1. Create an Amazon VPC for the IBM StreamSets AWS environment to use.

 2. Configure the required credentials that Control Hub uses to access and provision resources in your Amazon VPC.
 The prerequisites differ, depending on how you choose to configure the credentials: